 This course studies the history of art and architecture from prehistory through the end of the Middle Ages.
 Students will learn how different factors such as religion, geography, politics and more have influenced art and architecture over the millennia.

-Artwork by Gloria Mast
+Photograph by Gloria Mast